Fahrifu/MM-201-G-24H-Assignments/Projects/labyrint-main/readme.md

 * Create a menu with at least two options: Play and Exit.  ✅

-* Implement a more complex combat system.  -
+* Implement a more complex combat system.
+In progress
 * Have environment items like "◀︎" deal damage.
+In progress
 * Create a new NPC with an area effect ability.
 * Add weapons as pickups and have them influence battles.
 * Refactor the `labyrinth.mjs` code file to improve its structure; for instance, level loading logic does not belong there.